-50% of producer organisations received support on organisational strengthening
+44% of producer organisations received support on organisational strengthening

-Key outcome of organisational strengthening support were improved management systems.
-In addition, producer organisations reported that this support helped them with capacity building, financialmanagement and strategic plans.
+Key outcome of organisational strengthening support was improved management systems.
+In addition, producer organisations reported that this support helped them to develop strategic plans in a participatory manner.

 Fairtrade Development Plans